 The short answer to this question is yes.
 The longer answer is: yes, definitely, especially if you’re buying in the right Atlanta neighborhoods.
 If you asked about the Atlanta real estate market 15 years ago, the answer would be someone pointing at the suburbs.
 The city was expanding in all directions.
 The problem was that the infrastructure couldn’t grow fast enough.

 Its urban core is seeing a wave of redevelopment as people choose to pay more to be close to jobs, amenities, and public transportation.
 And this has caused Atlanta real estate development to surge.
-Almost four billion dollars worth of real estate investing has poured into downtown over the past ten years, and that much more is either on the drawing board or under construction.
+Almost four billion dollars worth of real estate investment has poured into downtown over the past ten years, and that much more is either on the drawing board or under construction.

 The downtown population has risen roughly 2% a year per year since 2010.
 While Atlanta home prices rose roughly 10% between 2016 and 2017, they are expected to go up nearly that much in 2022.
 Atlanta home values have gone up 17.9% over the past year.
 Overall, the Atlanta housing market trend is much hotter than the rest of the nation.
 Atlanta was ranked at #11 in the U.S.

 Markets to Watch by PWC.com.
 Cities like Atlanta & Dallas are benefiting from fundamental demographic and economic shifts.
 It is one of the emerging markets in South's Atlantic region.
 All 11 markets including Atlanta that make up the region are ranked in the good potential for investment and development.
 Opportunities are expected to be readily available in these markets.